tbreuss/mithril-by-examples/examples/table-with-sticky-header.md

 ---
 title: Table with Sticky Header
-desc: This example shows how to create a table with a sticky header.
+abstract: This example shows how to create a table with a sticky header.
 date: 2021-10-24
 tags: [table, sticky, header, m.mount]
 level: beginner